Nigel Dawes: Playing career

 Dawes recorded his first NHL assist in the 2007–08 season.
 Dawes had become a good shootout option for the Rangers, scoring four times on seven attempts at that point.
 During regular play, played as high as the second line at points during the 2007–08 season.

 On July 16, 2008, Dawes re-signed with the Rangers to a one-year, $587,500 contract.
 On March 4, 2009, Dawes was traded to the Phoenix Coyotes along with Dmitri Kalinin and Petr Průcha for Derek Morris.
 On July 16, 2009, Dawes was claimed off waivers by the Calgary Flames.

 On September 8, 2010, Dawes signed a one-year, two-way contract with the Atlanta Thrashers worth $600,000 in the NHL and $105,000 in the American Hockey League (AHL).
 He was traded on February 24, 2011, to the Montreal Canadiens, along with Brent Sopel for Ben Maxwell and a 4th-round pick in the 2011 NHL Entry Draft.

 On May 31, 2011, Dawes left the NHL and signed a one-year contract with Kazakhstan-based Barys Astana of the Kontinental Hockey League (KHL).
 He continued the relationship through the 2017–18 season.

 On July 14, 2020, Dawes as a free agent and the fifth leading scorer in KHL history extended his tenure in Russia, signing a one-year contract with Ak Bars Kazan.

 On June 11, 2021, Dawes signed a two-year contract with Adler Mannheim of the Deutsche Eishockey Liga (DEL).

+At the conclusion of his contract with Adler Mannheim and hampered by injury, Dawes announced his retirement following 17 professional seasons.